Standard Care

 To support the adoption of standard suicide risk screening practices, the Action Alliance also developed the following videos:

-The video provides practical suggestions for setting up virtual screening within an electronic health record portal and steps to take when risk is present.
+The video provided practical suggestions for setting up virtual screening within an electronic health record portal and steps to take when risk is present. - Telehealth: Including Family or Other Support People